Are you feeling endlessly terrified and frozen from climate anxiety?

 I found myself in this position of feeling angry and disconnected from politicians, business leaders and bureaucrats, unaware of how I could really make a difference, and wondering how the hell we'd find the solutions. 😅

-After doing some digging... 🔎 I discovered we already have them. ✨
+After some digging... 🔎 I discovered we already have hundreds. ✨

 So I'm going to walk you through my journey in relation to: